RedisLabs/redislabs-docs/content/rc/administration/system-logs.md

 You can:
 * Sort the list by a specific field in descending or ascending order.
 Supported fields include **Time, Originator, Database name,** and **Activity.**
 {{<image filename="images/rc/icon-database-list-sort-ascending.png" alt="Use the arrows in the list header to sort the list." >}}{{< /image >}} {{<image filename="images/rc/icon-database-list-sort-descending.png" alt="The direction of the arrow corresponds to the direction of the sort." >}}{{< /image >}}
     Select the arrow icon to change the sort order.
-One sort order can be active at any given time.
+You can only sort by one field at a time.

 * Use the export all button displayed in the top right of the page to export all logs as a CSV file for use in other systems and programs.